 The bill amends the Pharmacy Benefit Manager Licensure and Regulation Act to strengthen the oversight of pharmacy benefit managers (PBMs) and their relationships with pharmacies and health benefit plans.
 It introduces definitions for terms such as "clinician-administered drug," "maintenance medication," and "specialty pharmacy," which clarify the responsibilities of various healthcare stakeholders.
-The legislation prohibits PBMs from using spread pricing and imposes restrictions on their management of specialty pharmacies, ensuring that the terms for unaffiliated pharmacies are not more stringent than those for affiliated ones.
-Additionally, network pharmacies and pharmacists are allowed to refuse to provide drugs if the reimbursement falls below the acquisition cost.
+The legislation prohibits PBMs from practices like spread pricing, mandating the use of mail-order pharmacies, and imposing stricter terms on unaffiliated specialty pharmacies.
+It also allows network pharmacies and pharmacists to refuse to provide drugs if the reimbursement is below acquisition cost, thereby enhancing their rights and protections.

 Statutes affected: Introduced: 44-4601, 44-4603, 44-4608, 44-4611